 By some happenstance today, I recalled a Japanese television program (comedy/drama) called “Chance” that I avidly watched when I should have instead been working on my doctoral dissertation (translation: I was procrastinating).
-It’s in Japanese but I found this first episode:
+It’s in Japanese but I found this link recently.

 The protagonist is a rock star that chooses to go on hiatus in the US for a couple of years at the top of his popularity.
 When he returns to Japan his fans, and the management company he created for his music, have all forgotten him.
 It’s a silly adventure into the comedy of ego, the importance of artistic integrity, and the fragility of confidence.
 The rock star’s name is Yuji Honjo, and at the time of my thesis-writing he was truly my hero.